 Directors who are our employees do not receive any fees for their services as directors, including for any service on any Board committee.
-Each nonemployee director receives a \$60,000 annual retainer and \$2,500 for each Board meeting or other meeting (except a Board committee meeting as described below) attended in his or her capacity as director or for any other business conducted on our behalf, \$2,500 for each Audit, Compensation or Governance and Directors Nominating Committee meeting attended and \$1,000 for each Finance Committee meeting attended.
-The Chair of the Audit Committee receives an additional annual retainer of \$20,000, and the Chairs of the Compensation Committee and the Governance and Directors Nominating Committee receive an additional annual retainer of \$10,000 and other members of the Compensation Committee and the Governance and Directors Nominating Committee receive an additional annual retainer of \$5,000 and the other members of this committee receive an additional annual retainer of \$2,500.
+Each nonemployee director receives a \$60,000 annual retainer and \$2,500 for each Board meeting or other meeting (except a Board committee meeting as described below) attended in his or her capacity as director or for any other business conducted on our behalf, \$2,500 for each Audit, Compensation or Governance and Directors Nominating Committee meeting at tended and \$1,000 for each Finance Committee meeting attended.
+The Chair of the Audit Committee receives an additional annual retainer of \$20,000, and the Chairs of the Compensation Committee and the Governance and Directors Nominating Committee receive an additional annual retainer of \$10,000 and other members of the Compensation Committee and the Governance and Directors Nominating Committee receive an additional annual retainer of \$5,000.
+The Chair of the Finance Committee receives an additional annual retainer of \$5,000 and the other members of this committee receive and additional annual retainer of \$2,500.
 Fees received by a director may be deferred in whole or in part under our deferred compensation plans.
 Up to one-half of the Board annual retainer may be received, at the election of the nonemployee director, in shares of Class A common stock, the receipt of which may be deferred in whole or in part.
 If deferred, such shares accrue dividend equivalents during the deferral period.